 Paycheck Protection Program

 The Paycheck Protection Program is an SBA loan designed to provide a direct incentive for small businesses to keep their workers on the payroll.
 SBA will forgive loans if all employees are kept on the payroll for eight weeks and the money is used for payroll, rent, mortgage interest or utilities.
-This became possible thanks to the federal CARES Act.

 NOTE: To check the status of your application, contact your lender.